-I know school just started, fall is on its way, football season is in full swing and, yes, it is time to start thinking about Thanksgiving and Christmas.
-Only twelve weeks left till Christmas.
+School is about to start, fall is on its way, football season is around the corner and, yes, it is time to start thinking about Thanksgiving and Christmas.
+Only sixteen weeks left till Christmas.
 Yes, I really did just say that.
 It may seem like a long time away, but we all know that it will be here before we know it and probably before we are ready.

+I am not one to rush thru the days in anticipation of the next one, but I am for planning and organizing so I can enjoy every day.
 Ready or not, the holidays are upon us.
-Hobby Lobby already has the Christmas decorations out!
 As this realization hits, we start to make a mental or written list of all the things we need and want to do before the holidays are actually here.
 Is a kitchen or bathroom remodel on your to do list before the company comes?
 Maybe you just found out that your home will be the location of this year’s Thanksgiving or Christmas celebration or your broken oven just won’t cut it for baking those cookies.
 Do you want a new kitchen or bathroom before Thanksgiving?
 Maybe you can’t redo the entire room but want to make some small changes.
 Or maybe you just want to finally get the dining room repainted or new carpet in your bedroom.
 Now is the time to start thinking about it and making plans.
 If you begin now, you will have plenty of time to get your project done before Thanksgiving hits and then you can enjoy your new space all throughout the Christmas season.
+It’s no secret that contractors are busy these days.
+(And if they aren’t, is there a reason for that…?)
+Even more of a reason to start now in order to get something done before the holidays.
+First question to ask your contractor is “Can you complete this before Thanksgiving/Christmas?”
+If they can’t, no sense stressing about it.
+Just get on their calendar for January or February.

 Before you start to panic and hyperventilate, take a deep breath and let’s take a realistic look at the calendar.
 Depending on the amount and magnitude of work that you want to do in your kitchen or bathroom, you can expect a remodel to take anywhere from three to six weeks from demo to final cleanup.
 If you start your planning and decision making now, you can realistically have a new kitchen or bathroom by Thanksgiving.
 Consult with the professionals who will be completing this work for you and they will be able to give you a better idea of the time needed to complete your project.
 Whatever you do, DO NOT plan to wrap up your remodeling project the day before company is expected to arrive.
 Something might be backordered or take longer than expected and then you will really be up a creek without a paddle or eating your Christmas dinner at Waffle House.
 The holidays are hectic enough without adding that little bit of stress.